-A ground fault is caused by damaged wiring, faulty power tools or old appliances allowing electricity to take an unplanned path to a ground.
+A ground fault is caused by damaged wiring, faulty power tools, or old appliances allowing electricity to take an unplanned path to ground.
 These shortcuts can sometimes be taken through conductive items you touch—like metal appliance casings—which can lead to electric shock.
-Ground faults are especially dangerous in kitchens, bathrooms and other areas with high levels of moisture.
+Ground faults are especially dangerous in kitchens, bathrooms, and other areas with high levels of moisture.

 The Dangers of Ground Faults